gitnew2018/My-OpenPeriscope/README.md

 * You can login with session ID, Thanks to kewalsk
 * Option to refresh following section on load, Thanks to Max104t
 * Option to open multiple preview windows, Thanks to Max104t
+* Basic support of groups and group invitations, Thanks to Max104t
+* Added file and folder names editor

 ## Known issues
 * App crashes when opening live broadcast in new window